FirelyTeam/firely-docs/vonk/deployment/docker.rst

 Navigate to your working directory for Firely Server and run the container with this command:

-- in cmd.exe: ``docker run -d -p 8080:4080 --name vonk.server -v %CD%:/app/license -e "VONK_License:LicenseFile=./license/vonk-trial-license.json" simplifier/vonk``
+- in cmd.exe: ``docker run -d -p 8080:4080 --name vonk.server -v %CD%:/app/license -e "VONK_License:LicenseFile=./license/firelyserver-trial-license.json" simplifier/vonk``

-- in Powershell: ``docker run -d -p 8080:4080 --name vonk.server -v ${PWD}:/app/license -e "VONK_License:LicenseFile=./license/vonk-trial-license.json" simplifier/vonk``
+- in Powershell: ``docker run -d -p 8080:4080 --name vonk.server -v ${PWD}:/app/license -e "VONK_License:LicenseFile=./license/firelyserver-trial-license.json" simplifier/vonk``

-If your license file has a different name, use that name instead of ``vonk-trial-license`` in the command above.
+If your license file has a different name, use that name instead of ``firelyserver-trial-license`` in the command above.

 .. important:: It looks like the command wants to retrieve your license file from a subdirectory called ``license``.
 This is a result of docker copying your file before spinning the image.
 You should **not** create the subdirectory.
 Just keep the license file in the root